dev-avk777/ethereum-key-vault/README.md

 pnpm run migration:run
 ```

-The Docker volume preserves your database, so you don’t need to re-run migrations on every start.
+The Docker volume preserves your database, so you don't need to re-run migrations on every start.

 ---